Ladislao Pablo Györi: Reception

-Since the arrival at the international scene of Győri's "Criteria for a Virtual Poetry", originally published as a broadsheet on May 1995 in Buenos Aires, and subsequently launched in its Spanish version entitled "Criterios para una poesía virtual" by the Brazilian magazine Dimensão (# 24) during the same year, his digital production, be it theoretical or practical, obtained abundant diffusion through a large number of publications worldwide, mainly linked to the academic field.
+Since the arrival at the international scene of Győri's "Criteria for a Virtual Poetry", originally published as a broadsheet in May 1995 in Buenos Aires, and subsequently launched in its Spanish version entitled "Criterios para una poesía virtual" by the Brazilian magazine Dimensão (# 24) during the same year, his digital production, be it theoretical or practical, obtained abundant diffusion through a large number of publications worldwide, mainly linked to the academic field.

 At Hypertext 98, the 9th Association for Computing Machinery Conference on Hypertext and Hypermedia, professor Christopher Funkhouser, at New Jersey Institute of Technology, assured that the best viewpoint he had come across regarding to imagining an ideal for cyberspace was Győri's description of the Virtual Poetry Domain; moreover, his three-dimensional constructions represent a real beginning towards redefining visually-based syntax for language.

 In the same sense and according to Dr. Hugues Marchal from University of Basel, Switzerland, Győri produces a digital poetry in which the terms are generated by recombining their roots and constructing complex three-dimensional structures, vast lexical molecules which are gradually discovered and around which the spectator seems to revolve.
 His main objective is the development of virtual reality programs in which the viewer would have the feeling of truly touching letters and could directly modify their assembly.